 Temporary solution: To temporarily fix a minor leak, you can use epoxy putty for steel.
-This might be a homeowner’s favourite DIY method to fix leaks, cracks and small holes, and you might be successful if it ends up holding for longer than expected.
+This might be a homeowner’s favorite DIY method to fix leaks, cracks, and small holes, and you might be successful if it ends up holding for longer than expected.
 But it’s never too late for a thorough inspection from a licensed Edmonton plumber who can diagnose your lines’ exact condition.

 If your tap water turns yellow or brown and your city confirms clean water distribution, you can be certain you have rust in your lines.

 Edmonton homeowners with cast iron pipes should have their water tested for lead.
 Lead is known to cause learning disabilities, reproductive issues, and organ failure.
 Lead is also known to be present in the joints of old plumbing systems, including cast iron.